sfryzlewicz/Simple-MIPS-Calculator/README.md

 This is a simple MIPS calculator for my Computer Organization and Assembly class

 User Manual Document:
-1. Download the file “Final Project Assembly Code” and load the file into QtSpim
+1. Load the file “Final Project Assembly Code” into QtSpim
 2. Run the program and open the console
 3. Follow the instructions in the console, which will require the user to: